dikhan/terraform-provider-openapi/docs/plugin_configuration_schema.md

 key_name | `string` | Defines the key name of the property to look for in the `file`.
 The file must be JSON formatted if this property is populated.
 The value must be formatted using the [JsonPath syntax](https://github.com/oliveagle/jsonpath) content_type | `string` | Defines the type of content in the ```file```.
 Supported values are: raw, json

+The [JSONPath online evaluator](http://jsonpath.com/) can be used to play around with the syntax and validate right paths.

 #### Example

 ````